albertoosg/Practica-IA/README.md

 Specifies the number of the client, the branch at which the customer has been operating, and the time at which the client has finished his appointment and leaves.

 As explained in the description of the project, each operation is performed in a moment of time during the simulation, depending on when each customer has entered the branch and it is organized in the queue to be attended.
 Once the simulation is finished, the program generates a summary of each branch.
 This summary collects all the information and every event that happened during the simulation.
 It shows the user the number of clients that attended each branch, the total amount of money lent by the bank in each branch, and the total amount of money invested by the clients in each branch during the simulation.

-All the information is stored at the end of the simulation in a file called ”summary-branches.csv”.
+All the information is stored at the end of the simulation in eight files .csv.
+These files name and content are different because of the number of clients that are in the simulation of each file, and because of the minimum and the maximum amount of money the clients can have at the beginning, in the simulation of each file.
+These files are called: "simulation-x-y-z.csv", where x represents the number of clients, y represents the minimum amount of money the clients can have at the beginning of the simulation, and z represents the maximum amount of money the clients can have at the beginning of the simulation.

+Moreover, all the data are analyzed in "bank-analisys.ipynb", where six graphics are created to represent some simulation data and the AI employed.
+This six graphics represent: the risk evolution per branch over simulation's time (in each step); the risk distribution per operation (only invest and loan); the risk average and the quantity of money operated with per branch; the distribution of risks levels across all operations in all simulations; the correlations between numerical variables like "quantity", "risk", "balance" and "step"; and the average risk and final balance for each simulation scenario.

-5. Structure
+6. Structure

 |-Primera Entrega Bank.zip